 - 9.8.2 A search was conducted of relevant planning applications within the vicinity of the Site, using the An Bord Pleanála Online Planning System and the Galway County Council Online Planning System.
-The search was limited to the five-year period preceding the date of issue of this EIAR (due to the typical five-year lifetime of planning permissions). - 9.8.3 No applications were identified as having the potential to act together causing cumulative effects with the Proposed Development as they are all small-scale developments, except for the Submitted Development Ref: 21/2192 to the south of the Site.
+The search was limited to the five-year period preceding the date of issue of this EIAR (due to the typical five-year lifetime of planning permissions). - 9.8.3 No applications were identified as having the potential to act together causing cumulative effects with the Proposed Development as they are all small-scale developments, except for the Approved Development Ref: 21/2192 to the south of the Site.
 The site of this Proposed OCGT is located on a brownfield site of existing hardstanding currently utilised as a car park, warehouse and administrative building.
-There will be no loss of habitat and the Submitted Development Ref:21/2192 will have no impacts on significant ecological features. - 9.8.4 'Submitted Development Ref: 21/2192' relates to planning application Ref.
-21/2192 (submitted as an application to Galway County Council in November 2021, and currently awaiting determination by ABP under Ref.
-PL07.313538) that is a separate 299MW OCGT development and project to that of the Proposed Development which is for a 350MW facility.
-Submitted Development Ref: 21/2192 proposes to demolish the existing Tynagh Power Station site workshop, administration building and car park, relocate these items to the brownfield lands to the immediate north of the Tynagh Power Station facility and develop a separate OCGT plant on the western part of the Power Station Site.
-Submitted Development Ref: 21/2192 is currently awaiting determination by An Bord Pleanála (PL 07.313538) following a Third Party appeal against Galway County Council's decision to grant permission.
-Subject to planning approval being obtained for the Submitted Development Ref: 21/2192, the Applicant intends to build out and operate both Submitted Development Ref: 21/2192 and the Tynagh North OCGT. - 9.8.5 Current operations close enough to have a cumulative effect such as the nearby Sperrin Galvanising process works have also been examined to determine whether dust or air quality from both sites could act in combination with one another. - 9.8.6 However, given the size, scale, distance, and nature of other planning applications for minor works, new dwellings, and other operating industrial plants, none will combine with the existing application to cause cumulative impacts.
+There will be no loss of habitat and the Approved Development Ref:21/2192 (if developed) will have no impacts on significant ecological features. - 9.8.4 'Approved Development Ref: 21/2192' relates to planning application Ref.
+21/2192 (submitted as an application to Galway County Council in November 2021, subsequently appealed and approved by ABP under Ref.
+PL07.313538) - that is a separate 299MW OCGT development and project to that of the Proposed Development which is for a 350MW facility.
+Approved Development Ref: 21/2192 proposed to demolish the existing Tynagh Power Station site workshop, administration building and car park, relocate these items to the brownfield lands to the immediate north of the Tynagh Power Station facility and develop a separate OCGT plant on the western part of the Power Station Site.
+While planning approval has been obtained for the Approved Development Ref: 21/2192 the Applicant is unable to implement it (i.e. will not build/operate the approved plant) for the foreseeable future due to a range of viability constraints.
+For robust EIA assessment purposes it is nonetheless assumed that the Approved Development may proceed at some point in the future. - 9.8.5 Current operations close enough to have a cumulative effect such as the nearby Sperrin Galvanising process works have also been examined to determine whether dust or air quality from both sites could act in combination with one another. - 9.8.6 However, given the size, scale, distance, and nature of other planning applications for minor works, new dwellings, and other operating industrial plants, none will combine with the existing application to cause cumulative impacts.
 A full list is contained within EIAR Chapter 19: Cumulative Effects of this EIAR. - 9.8.7 Following the consideration of all other projects and plans in the surrounding environment, it has been determined that none will act cumulatively with the current project to cause significant environmental impacts.
 The likelihood of adverse effects on biodiversity is negligible and not significant.